notblackout/kf2-controlled-difficulty/spawn.md

 To turn it off, set `SpawnCycle=unmodded`.
 It is off by default.

-Crucially, `SpawnCycle` makes zeds spawn in a way that is stable and repeatable.
-This removes a significant aspect of luck when comparing challenge runs.
-Only selection of spawn locations is left to chance, but that tends to have relatively little importance on linear challenge maps, where zeds come from a single entry point.
+Because the `SpawnCycle` system spawns zeds in a fixed order, it avoids a significant aspect of luck when comparing challenge runs.
+The only aspect of spawning it does not control is spawnpoint selection.

 ## Background